- Jaw Alignment Issues

 - Improved oral health- Dental implants do not risk decay and allow you to floss in between just like natural teeth.
 Additionally, no healthy teeth are reduced to support a dental implant, like with a traditional bridge.
 This helps to maintain your oral health and hygiene.

-We primarily serve Rockville, North Bethesda, Silver Spring, Wheaton, Potomac, Washington DC, Gaithersburg, Kensington, Germantown, Burtonsville, Laurel, Columbia and Northern Virginia (Mclean, Tysons Corner, Great Falls, Arlington ) but people travel from all over the country for our specialty and holistic dental services.
+Proudly serving Rockville, Bethesda, Silver Spring, Wheaton, Potomac, DC, Gaithersburg, Kensington, Germantown, Burtonsville, Laurel, Columbia, and Northern Virginia (Mclean, Tysons Corner, Great Falls, Arlington), we’re honored to be your trusted partner in your journey to a healthier, more beautiful smile.
+We also welcome patients from all over the country who choose us for our specialized and holistic dental services.